DavidT3/DAXA/paper/paper.md

 entry, limiting the reach and scientific impact of X-ray telescopes; it is in our interest to maximise the use of these data, both to support X-ray astronomy through the `X-ray desert', and to persuade funding bodies of the great need for X-ray telescopes.
-[Daxa]{.smallcaps} is particularly powerful in this regard, as it provides a normalised, simple, interface to different backend software packages, allowing for the easy processing of X-ray data to a scientifically useful state; this is in addition to the ability to download pre-processed data from many of the data archives.
+[Daxa]{.smallcaps} is particularly powerful in this regard, as it provides a normalised, simple, interface to different backend software packages (some of which can be difficult for new users), allowing for the easy processing of X-ray data to a scientifically useful state; this is in addition to the ability to download pre-processed data from many of the data archives.

 Almost every sub-field of astronomy, astrophysics, and cosmology has benefited significantly from X-ray coverage over the last three decades; calibrating weak-lensing mis-centering for galaxy cluster studies [@miscen], identifying **...COME UP WITH MORE IMPORTANT X-RAY PAPERS**, even probing the irradiation of exoplanets [@xrayirrexo].
-The current workhorse X-ray observatories (_XMM_-Newton and _Chandra_; other telescopes are online but are not as generally useful) are ageing however, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that limits possible science cases; these missions cannot last forever.
-If we are to enter an `X-ray desert', where the astrophysics community has only limited access to new X-ray observations from specialised missions like _Swift_, _NuSTAR_, and _XRISM_, then archival data (and serendipitous studies) take on an even greater value than they already hold.
+The current workhorse X-ray observatories (_XMM_-Newton [@xmm] and _Chandra_); other telescopes are online but are not as generally useful) are ageing however, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that limits possible science cases; these missions cannot last forever.
+If we are to enter an `X-ray desert', where the astrophysics community has only limited access to new X-ray observations from specialised missions like _Swift_[@swift], _NuSTAR_[@nustar], and _XRISM_[@xrism], then archival data (and serendipitous studies) take on an even greater value than they already hold.
 [Daxa]{.smallcaps} is part of an ecosystem of open-source software designed around the concept of enabling serendipitous studies of X-ray emitting objects, and can download and prepare X-ray observations for use with tools like 'X-ray: Generate and Analyse' ([Xga]{.smallcaps}; @xga).
 X-ray observations are perfectly suited for the kind of archival study facilitated by [Daxa]{.smallcaps} and [Xga]{.smallcaps}, as they generally record the time, position, and energy of each individual photon impacting the detector; this means that we can create images, lightcurves, and spectra for any object within the field-of-view, even if it was not the target.
-With this software, we can enable the maximum exploitation of existing X-ray archives, both to traverse the `X-ray desert' and to ensure that we are fully prepared for future X-ray telescopes such as _Athena_ and _Lynx_.
-Having easy access to the whole history of X-ray observations of an object can provide extra context as to its astrophysics, and comes at no extra cost.
+With this software, we can enable the maximum exploitation of existing X-ray archives, both to traverse the `X-ray desert' and to ensure that we are fully prepared for future X-ray telescopes such as _Athena_[@athena] and _Lynx_[@lynx].
+Having easy access to the whole history of
+X-ray observations of an object can provide extra context as to its astrophysics, and comes at no extra cost.

 Finally, [Daxa]{.smallcaps} can be used to further one of the tenets of open-source science, reproducibility.
 Its